 The Sound of Silence is Real

 It’s always quiet, which I usually love because I can jump in and focus on my work, but this time it was different.
-I started uncontrollably crying and walked out of the office debating if I should go home.
+The tears started rolling and so I walked out of the office debating if I should go home.
 I got it together enough to go back in to gather my things, but then overheard my supervisor say we were all going to meet right away in the conference room.
-I reluctantly grabbed some tissues, dashed to the conference room to get a coveted corner seat, and like any millennial, pretended to text in awkward situations to avoid looking at grieving coworkers who would likely trigger me blubbering again.
+Reluctantly, I grabbed some tissues and dashed to the conference room to get a coveted corner seat.
+Like any millennial, I pretended to text in awkward situations to avoid looking at grieving coworkers who would likely trigger me blubbering again.

 Working Together Breaks the Silence

 After the meeting, I felt like I could continue staying at work as I was surrounded by people who all felt the same way as I did.
 We laughed, cried and some even lashed out in anger as expected during these situations.
 I returned to my cube and was again welcomed by the sound of silence…uggh.
-The group meeting did have a positive impact on me; it made me realize I needed to be busy and work with others.
+The group meeting did have a positive impact on me.
+It made me realize I needed to be busy and work with others.
 I marched into my supervisor’s office and made it clear I could not work on my activities today and gave my ideas how else I could be helpful.

-The person continued on and provided more details supporting the suicide, clearly indicating they knew more about this death than I did.
-I wasn’t prepared to deal with these type of blunt and untactful questions, but managed to find a way to turn the table on the person by stating our office was grieving the loss of our coworker whom we were very close with but have not been privileged to know specifics about the situation since we weren’t family, but eventually everything will likely come out soon enough after the investigation is complete.
+The person continued on and provided more details supporting the suicide.
+Clearly indicating they knew more about this death than I did.
+I wasn’t prepared to deal with these type of blunt and untactful questions.
+I managed to find a way to turn the table on the person by stating our office was grieving the loss of our coworker whom we were very close with.
+But have not been privileged to know specifics about the situation since we weren’t family.
+I emphasized everything will eventually come out soon enough after the investigation is complete.
 Insert mic drop and walk away.

 This caused a new wave of uncertainty and panic attacks, “Did he suffer days before dying?!”
 It made me want to argue with any report the police may have written up and discredit whoever the coroner was, “This death was accidental you fools!
 It was immediate and he did not suffer!”
 Clearly, I am somewhere stuck in between the denial and anger phase and can only be comforted by facts that we may not ever know.

 Where Do We Go From Here?

 Most importantly, we all agreed to honor and focus on his life and not his death.
 The hardest part we are trying to accept are the facts we could not have prevented it, nor could have recognized any signs leading up to it.
 We are all intelligent people, but realize we could drive ourselves to the point of crazy if we spend an endless amount of time and stress trying to compile what and where things went wrong in our coworker’s life to lead him to believe whatever demons he may have been battling outweighed his will to live.

 Until we find acceptance, we will try and positively influence what we can in our circle of control.
 The tragedy in Las Vegas, coupled with this suicide event, rocked us to our core.
 Looking at what may be in your closest circle of control, if you have kids, nieces, nephews, siblings or are around other littles: please love them.
 Teach them kindness, patience, forgiveness and how to be a good human.
 The best gift is to give back.
 Try and give this world another human who works to save life, and not end it.